geopandas/geopandas/doc/source/projections.rst

 Projection for multiple geometry columns
 ----------------------------------------

-GeoPandas 0.8 implements the support for different projections assigned to different geometry columns of the same GeoDataFrame.
-Projection is now stored together with geometries directly on the GeometryArray level.
+GeoPandas 0.8 implements support for different projections assigned to different geometry columns of the same GeoDataFrame.
+The projection is now stored together with geometries per column (directly on the GeometryArray level).

 Note that if GeometryArray has assigned projection, it is preferred over the projection passed to GeoSeries or GeoDataFrame during the creation: